undeMalum/portfolio/content/posts/resource-center/index.md

 # What is this project about?
 The project is called [Computer Science Resource Center](https://bprzybylski.github.io/IB-CS-GeS/) (we're working on something more subtle).
 As you may infer from the name, it's dedicated to computer science, specifically to [IBDP CS course](https://www.ibo.org/programmes/diploma-programme/curriculum/sciences/computer-science/).
 You can find there the decent overview of the course, including things like: grade boundaries, resources, the description of each assessment component, and the latest news.

-Initially, the website was created by [Mr. Bartłomiej Przybylski](https://bap.faculty.wmi.amu.edu.pl/en/) to enhance the communication between hinm and students.
+Initially, the website was created by [Mr. Bartłomiej Przybylski](https://bap.faculty.wmi.amu.edu.pl/en/) to enhance the communication between him and students.
 Therefore, after he left our school, this purpose no longer made any sense - it needed to be rethought.
 This was the moment when I showed up.

 Considering how useful this website is, I came up with an idea of sharing it with wider audience.
 I wanted to revive the center and take control over its management.
 I had two possibilities to achieve this goal: either to wait for the owner of the [Github repository](https://github.com/bprzybylski/IB-CS-GeS) (where the website is hosted) to merge my changes each time I added something new, or to ask for the permission for editing the repository which meant being a co-owner.
 Fortunately, I met Mr Przybylski at UAM (during [Noc Naukowców](https://www.poznan.nocnaukowcow.pl)) and could take the latter option and received the desired permission from him.